Amazon reviews are a highly trusted source of feedback from other customers.

 If you’re a brand registered seller, then you can enrol for the Early Reviewer Program (ERP) that can get you up to five reviews in 12 months of launching your product.

 Customers that are a part of the Early Reviewer Program are asked to write a review and those that submit theirs within the required timeframe usually receive a small reward, like a Gift Card.
-Sellers are able to submit one of their product SKUs, which is then promoted by Amazon to specific, pre-vetted reviewers.
-It costs $60 per SKU to take part, but you won’t be charged until you get a review.
+Sellers are able to submit one of their product SKUs, which Amazon then promotes to specific, pre-vetted reviewers.
+Taking part costs $60 per SKU, but you won’t be charged until you get a review.

 2. Product Inserts